 Students are responsible for coordinating a meeting date and time with faculty.
 Once a date for the committee meeting has been agreed upon students must email the Graduate Program Staff the date the meeting has been scheduled for.
-Students who have not conducted or scheduled their meeting by March 31st each year will have a registration bar placed on their account.
-They will not be able to register for Summer or Fall classes until they have scheduled their committee meeting and conveyed this to the Graduate Program Staff.

-Following the annual meeting, the Acting Committee Chair will complete an evaluation form, with input from all the committee members, including the PI.
+No more than 48 hours prior to the meeting the student should initiate the Annual Committee Meeting Form, which can be found on the ILS Resources Page.
+Following the meeting, the Acting Committee Chair will complete the evaluation form, with input from all the committee members, including the PI.
 This form will be endorsed by the committee and must be returned to the Graduate Program Staff.
 The signed form and written recommendations will be included in the student's record.